 How to get the vaccine

-On-campus vaccinations at Albee Hall are available 9–3 p.m. on the Oshkosh campus.
+On-campus vaccinations and booster shots at Albee Hall are available 9–3 p.m. on the Oshkosh campus.
 We are also offering flu vaccinations at this location.

 - Winnebago County vaccination sites (www.wcvaccine.org)